Projects

 Clipboard-watcher

-This little project was built to understand if it was possible to keep track of what applications are accessing the clipboard on Linux.
+This little project was built to understand if it was possible to monitor what applications are accessing the clipboard on Linux.
 Currently, it only works with X11.

 Source code: https://github.com/dethos/clipboard-watcher